mathieu-benoit/GlobalDevOpsBootcamp2017Quebec/Challenge3/Challenge3.md

 |1| Create a Visual Studio Functions App project |
 |2| Incorporate unit tests |
 |3| Build & Release Visual Studio Function project with VSTS |

+## Pre-requisites ##

+* Azure Subscription
+* Team Project for venue with git repo per challenge team; VSTS account per participant
+* Participants need administrator role on the Default Agent Pool (to be able to install a local build agent)
+* Participants need administrator rights to add new service end-points in VSTS
+* Azure Database for ASP.NET Music Store (created in Challenge 1)
+* [optional for bonus challenge] [Visual Studio 2017 (version 15.3) Preview](https://www.visualstudio.com/vs/preview/)
+* [optional for bonus challenge] Visual Studio 2017 - Tools for Azure functions (Extensions & Updates)

+## Getting started ##
+* Clone the ASP.NET MVC Music Store application from GitHub by cloning [https://github.com/GlobalDevOpsBootcamp/challenge1](https://github.com/GlobalDevOpsBootcamp/challenge1) to your VSTS project as described in challenge1.
+Or use the current finished solution from either challenge1 or challenge2
+* Clone or download the files for challenge 3 from [https://github.com/GlobalDevOpsBootcamp/challenge3](https://github.com/GlobalDevOpsBootcamp/challenge3)

 ## Achievement #1 - Add an Azure function application in the Azure portal ##